Understanding Regenerative Medical Products: A Simple Guide

 Are stem cell treatments safe?

-Stem cell treatments are generally safe when done by trained doctors, but like any medical treatment, they can have some risks.
+Stem cell treatments are safe when done by trained doctors, but like any medical treatment, they can have some risks.
 The most common side effects are usually mild, like feeling tired or having a slight fever, but it’s important to talk to your doctor about all possible risks and benefits before trying this treatment.

 What’s the difference between stem cells and exosomes?